Mask hacks: the best new face masks and how to wear them

 If your mask doesn’t fit snugly around your face, you may need to buy a new one.
 However, if you’re in a pinch, you can tie a knot in the strings.

-This doctor goes through the steps in a post on the video-sharing platform Tiktok.
+This dentist goes through the steps in a post on the video-sharing platform Tiktok.

 If your mask is too tight and is hurting your ears, you can always clip the strings into your hair with a cute hair clip rather than letting them snag on your ears.